 For business-sale & CRE brokers running real deal flow

-Match listings to investors at the speed of BizBuySell.
+Match listings to investors at the speed of your deal flow.

-DealMatcher takes the listing URL or your CSV, scores every listing against every investor in your book, tracks the outreach funnel end-to-end, and Bitcoin-anchors every step.
+DealMatcher takes the listing URL or your CSV, scores every listing against every investor in your book, generates blind teasers, and tracks each deal through its pipeline stages — so you spend your time closing, not retyping.
 You keep your CRM.
 You keep your templates.
-You get the match engine and the audit trail.
+You get the match engine, and a verifiable record of every listing, match, and outreach event in the background.

 TL;DR

-BizBuySell URL or CSV in.
+Listing URL or CSV in.
 Listings normalized on intake (asking price, NOI, revenue, industry, geography).
 Investor matching scores every listing against every profile across multiple axes — industry fit, size band, geography, deal type.
 Pipeline status tracked end-to-end: new → reviewed → sent → interested → closed.
-Every event is SHA-256 hashed, chained, and anchored to Bitcoin via OpenTimestamps.
-Self-verifying audit trail on demand.
+Every event is captured in a tamper-evident record you can stand behind.

 What's broken